michaelbrooks/django-twitter-stream/README.md

 There is also a `stream_from_file` command provided which can parse a file containing already collected tweets.
 This can be handy for debugging.
-This is an experimental feature.
+This feature is deprecated.
+The `stream` command now provides this functionality.

 Questions and Contributing